 When it comes to getting rid of visible veins, over-the-counter creams don’t work.
 Sure, you can cover them up with makeup, but that’s clearly a temporary solution.
 If you really want to get rid of thread veins, you need to first clear up any underlying medical problems.
 Then, if you are still dealing with thread veins, you can treat them with microsclerotherapy, which involves injecting a highly diluted sclerosant solution into your veins with a teeny-tiny needle.
 This injection will permanently destroy your dilated blood vessels so they stop showing up beneath the skin.

-If thread veins have been bothering you and you want to rule out a more serious medical issue, schedule an appointment with Dr. Fox or Dr. Hardee.
+If thread veins have been bothering you and you want to rule out a more serious medical issue, schedule an appointment with our interventional radiologists in Houston and Dallas.
 We can screen you for other medical conditions and get you started on the treatment plan that’s best for your unique situation.